Kew Gardens Hills, Queens

 Kew Gardens Hills is a neighborhood in the middle of the New York City borough of Queens.
-The borders are Flushing Meadows-Corona Park to the west, the Long Island Expressway to the north, Union Turnpike to the south, and Parsons Boulevard to the east.
+The borders are Flushing Meadows–Corona Park to the west, the Long Island Expressway to the north, Union Turnpike to the south, and Kissena/Parsons Boulevards to the east.

 The neighborhood is located near several highways including the Long Island Expressway, Grand Central Parkway, Van Wyck Expressway, and the Jackie Robinson Parkway (Interborough).
 It is also served by several bus routes.
-Adjacent neighborhoods include Forest Hills to the west, Hillcrest to the east, Briarwood to the south, and Queensboro Hill to the north.
+Adjacent neighborhoods include Forest Hills to the west, Pomonok and Hillcrest to both the east and southeast, Briarwood to the south, and Queensboro Hill to the north.

 Kew Gardens Hills is located in Queens Community District 8 and its ZIP Code is 11367.
 It is patrolled by the New York City Police Department's 107th Precinct.
 Politically, Kew Gardens Hills is represented by the New York City Council's 24th District.

 Geography

 Kew Gardens Hills is situated in the southwestern corner of the area historically known as the Town of Flushing, in its 6th district.

 As neighborhoods in the City of New York are not designated by the city, there are multiple means to determine the geographical boundaries of the area: